 .

-Since adverse health effects on workers associated with nanomaterials are feared, and may take many years to appear, worker health surveillance must be conducted over the long term, including after workers have ceased to be exposed to nanomaterials.
-As in the case of asbestos, it is feared that pathologies may appear several years – or even decades – after workers are exposed to nanomaterials.
+Since adverse health effects on workers associated with nanomaterials are suspected, and may take many years to appear, workers’ health must be monitored over time, including after they have ceased to be exposed to nanomaterials.
+As in the case of asbestos, it is feared that pathologies may appear several years – or even decades – after being exposed.

 Exposed workers (including temporary workers and subcontractors, students and trainees) should therefore be able to keep the results of their medical examinations, not only throughout their period of activity but also after their occupational exposure to nanomaterials has ended.